Qimant language: Morphology

 The personal marking system distinguishes between first person singular and plural, second person singular, polite, and plural, and third person masculine, feminine and plural.
 On the verb, all inflectional categories are marked by suffixes.
 Zelealem (2003, p.
 192) identifies three different aspect forms in Qimant: Perfective, Imperfective and Progressive.
 Like in other Central Cushitic languages, the numbers one to nine go back to an ancient quinary system, where the suffix //-ta// added to the numbers two to four results in the numbers six to nine (2-4 are three numbers, 6-9 are four numbers).

 Syntax

 The basic constituent order in Qimant, like in all other Afro-Asiatic languages of Ethiopia, is SOV.
 The presence of a case marking system allows for other, more marked orders.
 In the noun phrase the head noun follows its modifiers.
 Numbers, however, can also follow the head noun.
 All kind of subordinate clauses precede the main verb of the sentence.

 Vocabulary

-As a consequence of the looming language death, many items of the vocabulary are already replaced by Amharic words.
+As a consequence of the looming language death, many items of the vocabulary have already been replaced by Amharic words.